vitiok123/iris-code-test-vbitca/README.md

 skeleton api with a single endpoint that returns subdivision data (See glossary).
 This test should take around 1- 2 hours.
 Please read all the way through this document before starting.

+## Submitting
+Please create a new branch for your specific test.
+Name the branch in the format: iris-code-test-<yourname> so we can recognise your submittal.
+Once you have completed the test make sure all your code is pushed to your branch.

 ### Api Setup

 To setup the api run the following: